 Life lessons come in many forms, from many places, and from many people.
-We recently took a 13-day road trip around the South, exploring small towns and taking the time to get to know people along the way.
+We took a thirteen day road trip around the South, exploring small towns and taking the time to get to know people along the way.
 Each of them had something to teach us, if only we were willing to listen.

 We had no expectations going into our trip, only to experience.
 Experience what, we weren’t sure.
 In our very first town, we found exactly what we were looking for, without looking.
 The world is speaking to you.
 You just have to stand still and be quiet long enough to hear it.

 A woman we met is running a store in town that IS the town.
 SHE is the town.
 Her passion is evident, and the people of the town rally around her.
 Believing in yourself is the first step to getting others to believe in you.

 It’s all just a matter of willingness.
 How willing are you to get out of your comfort zone?
 To take a chance?
 To do the thing that scares you?
 We all live in routines.
 Don’t be scared to break them.
 Take a risk, take the chance, do the thing that makes you nervous.
 And if you don’t try to control it, and you just take that leap, it’ll work out.
 Three quarters of life is just showing up.
 Show up, stay open minded, and the world will deliver.